Apprentixx/Online-CV/README.md

 # Online-CV
-This is an another online resume using HTML + CSS
+This is an another online resume which i created using HTML + CSS